 TGbf editor: Please revise the caption of Figure 11-74n and the following two paragraphs in 802.11bf D1.2 as below.

-Figure 11-74n—Coordinated monostatic DMG sensing instances, parallel sounding mode.
+Figure 11-74n(a)—Coordinated monostatic DMG sensing instances in parallel sounding mode with single-channel operation in the sounding phase.

-Figure 11-74n (Coordinated monostatic DMG sensing instances, parallel sounding mode) gives an example of two parallel coordinated monostatic DMG sensing instances.
+Figure 11-74n(a) (Coordinated monostatic DMG sensing instances in parallel sounding mode with single-channel operation in the sounding phase) gives an example of two parallel coordinated monostatic DMG sensing instances.
 The PCP/AP is the sensing initiator and two non-AP STAs (STA A and STA B) are sensing responders.
 The SP is not used and the measurement results need to be reported.
 In the DMG sensing measurement session phase, STA A and STA B delivered the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b of the first instance to the sensing initiator by the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frames.

 In Instance 1, in the initiation phase, the sensing initiator sends a DMG Sensing Request frame to STA A